Easy Code - Visual Assembler

 http://www.easycode.cat

-The Easy Code 1.04 application was developed using the Microsoft 32-bit Macro Assembler
+The Easy Code application has been developed using the MASM32 SDK (Microsoft 32-bit Macro Assembler)